volsahin/ds-challenge/README.md

 added a sample unit test -> SearchSessionTest

-if you want to see progress icon's clearly you can change delay in
+if you want to see progress icon clearly you can change delay in

 com.tinyfalcon.dschallenge.feature.home.presentation.SessionMediator -> RESPONSE_DELAY which is 200ms right now